py-why/EconML/doc/spec/estimation/dml.rst

 Orthogonal/Double Machine Learning
 ==================================

+This section describes the methodology at the foundation behind the classes, :py:class:`~econml.dml.DMLCateEstimator` and :py:class:`~econml.dml.SparseLinearDMLCateEstimator`.

 Orthogonal/Double Machine Learning (DML) is a particular approach to estimating heterogeneous treatment effects in models where the response is linear in the treatment and where we do not assume that there is any observed instrument :math:`Z`.
 Furthermore, we will assume that the error :math:`\eta` in the treatment equation enters linearly and is exogenous and independent of any other random variable.